JamesLavin/mediatype_directory/README.markdown

 ## DESCRIPTION

-MediatypeDirectory enables you to create a directory of (soft or hard) links to all files of a specified media type (or types) in a directory tree.
+MediatypeDirectory lets Linux/Mac users create a directory of (soft or hard) links to all files of a specified media type (or types) in a directory tree.

 ## WHY?